estefaniagPerez/go-json2bin/Readme.md

 - Extensible: As open-source software, you can contribute and tailor the tool to fit your exact needs.

 ## Installation
-This application has been developed in [Go][go_ref], so the first thing you need to do is to install the Go language tools.
+This application has been developed in [Go][go_ref], so the first thing you need to do is install Go language tools.
 The best way to do it is by following the installation guide at the [Go][go_ref] documentation site.
 <pre>
 <a href="https://go.dev/doc/install">https://go.dev/doc/install</a>
 </pre>

 ## Build
 ### Initialize Module
-To build the project, it is necessary to first initialize the project.
+To build the project, it is necessary to initialize the project.
 Open a terminal and go to the folder that contains the project, then run the following command.

 ```Shell
 go mod init Json2Bin.go